- Part A General information

 NAB will notify you at your last known address at least 30 days before any such variation takes effect.

 33.1 Unless otherwise specified in these terms and conditions or separately agreed between you and NAB, NAB will give you notice of changes to these terms and conditions as set out in the table below and you agree to receiving notice in such ways.
 If NAB believes a change is unfavourable to you, NAB will usually give the notice specified under "Time Frame" below, but can give less notice, or no notice, if this is in accordance with law and industry codes.
 For example, this may happen if it is reasonable for us to give shorter notice, to manage an immediate and material risk.

-|Introduction of a fee or charge or changes to fees and charges will be given in writing or electronically at least 30 days before the change takes effect;
+|Introduction of a fee or charge or changes to fees and charges||Method of Notiﬁcation In writing or electronically||Time Frame At least 30 days before the change takes effect|

-- notice of changes to default interest rates will be given, either in writing, electronically or by media advertisement no later than the day the change takes effect;
+|Notice of changes to overdrawn debit interest rates||Method of Notiﬁcation In writing, electronically or by media advertisement||Time Frame No later than the day the change takes effect|

-- notice of any other changes to these terms and conditions (including changes relating to interest other than changes to an interest rate) will be given in writing or electronically at least 30 days before the change takes effect|
+|Notice of any other changes to the terms and conditions (including changes relating to interest other than changes to an interest rate)||Method of Notiﬁcation In writing or electronically||Time Frame At least 30 days before the change takes effect|

 34.1 NAB will accept for credit of the Account, all cheques, bills of exchange or other instruments deposited in and all transfers made to any one or more of the persons authorised to transact banking business on your behalf in accordance with clause 8 and 28.